 Its original name: Decoration Day.
 Initially, it honored only those soldiers who’d died during the Civil War.
-In 1868, a veteran of the Union Army, General John A. Logan, decided to formalize a growing tradition of towns decorating veterans’ graves with flowers, by organizing a nationwide day of remembrance on May 30 (Logan also served in Congress from Illinois and in 1884, unsuccessfully ran for vice president on the Republican ticket).
+In 1868, a veteran of the Union Army, Gen. John A. Logan, decided to formalize a growing tradition of towns decorating veterans’ graves with flowers by organizing a nationwide day of remembrance on May 30 (Logan also served in Congress from Illinois and in 1884, unsuccessfully ran for vice president on the Republican ticket).
 During World War I, the holiday’s focus expanded to honoring those lost during all U.S. wars.

 When it became official: In 1968, Congress officially established Memorial Day (as it had gradually come to be known) as a federal holiday that always takes place on the last Monday in May.

 Its unofficial designation: Memorial Day is still a solemn day of remembrance everywhere from Arlington National Cemetery to metro Atlanta, where ceremonies and events will take place on Monday.
 On a lighter note, though, many people view the arrival of the three-day weekend each year as the start of summer (In fact, this year, the summer solstice arrives at 5:13 a.m.
 EDT on June 21).

 One more thing to know: In 2000, Congress established the National Moment of Remembrance.
 It asks all Americans to pause at 3 p.m. local time on Memorial Day each year to remember the dead.

 When it is: Nov.
 11 every year.

 Its original name: Armistice Day.
 The “armistice,” or agreement signed between the Allies and Germany that ended World War I, called for the cessation of all hostilities to take effect at 11 a.m. on the 11th day of the 11th month of 1918.
 One year later, on Nov.
 11, 1919, the first Armistice Day was celebrated in the U.S.